sriram-srinivasan/gore/README.md

 {10 100}
 ```
 #### Import statements are inferred
-Standard go packages are automatically imported, unless there is a clash of names (such as `rand`, which could either be `crypto/rand` or `math/rand`).
-Of course, you can add import statements of your own.
+Standard go packages are automatically imported.
+Where there is a clash of names, the more "likely" one is preferred: `math/rand` to `crypto/rand`, `net/http/pprof` to `runtime/pprof` and `text/template` to `html/template`.
+Of course, you can add import statements of your own (which overrides the default preferences as well)
 ```
 $ gore '
   r := regexp.MustCompile(`(\w+) says (\w+)`)